Flag of Massachusetts: Design and symbolism

 The Massachusetts state flag as depicted in the 1976 bicentennial postage stamp series.

-The flag of the Commonwealth of Massachusetts displays, on both sides, the state coat of arms on a white field.
 The shield is meant to depict an Algonquian Native American with bow and arrow; the arrow is pointed downward, signifying peace.
-However, the face of the figure is modelled on a photo of Ojibwe chief Thomas Little Shell.
-A white star with five points appears next to the figure's head, signifying Massachusetts as a U.S. state.
+A white star with five points appears next to the figure's head, signifying Massachusetts as a U.S. state, or as one of the 13 original states.
 A blue ribbon surrounds the shield, bearing the state motto Ense Petit Placidam, Sub Libertate Quietem ("By the Sword We Seek Peace, But Peace Only Under Liberty").

+The current graphic form, based on earlier colonial and Revolutionary imagery, was drawn by artist Edmund H. Garrett and adopted in 1900.
+The figure on the shield, as standardized in 1890, is a composite whose head was modeled after the Ojibwe leader Thomas Little Shell.

 Above the shield is the state military crest: the bent arm holding a broadsword aloft.
 The sword has its blade up, to remind that it was through the American Revolution that liberty was won.
 The sword itself is a copy of one belonging to Myles Standish and signifies the philosophy that one would rather lose their right arm than live under tyranny.

-Attempts to change the flag

-A flag that was incorrectly displayed as the Massachusetts state flag on a fake "Refugee Benefits" brochure distributed to the Martha's Vineyard migrants in 2022.
-It had originally been designed by Will Bodine in 2020, as a proposed flag for Massachusetts.
-The flower on the shield is a mayflower, the official state flower, while the six stars represent Massachusetts' status as the sixth state to join the Union.
+History